-Nickel wire will be harder than copper.
-It should be comparable in hardness to bronze and brass wires.
+Nickel wire is harder than copper.
+It’s comparable in hardness to bronze and brass wires.
 And it will behave much like bronze and brass wires, too.
-It should work fine for any Door 44 Studios tutorial that doesn’t require using a torch, though you may find that even the dead soft temper is too springy for wire weaving.
-It’s unlikely to ball up nicely for my Twig series tutorials.
-Zinc doesn’t play well with fire, so any metal that contains zinc is going to be difficult to coax into a pretty ball.
+So, it will work fine for any Door 44 Studios tutorial that doesn’t require using a torch.
+But it won’t ball up nicely with a small torch for my Twig series tutorials.
+And its springy nature will also make it difficult to achieve neat and tidy weaves.

 Stainless Steel Wire

 Stainless Steel jewelry wire is another potential substitute for silver.
 The nice thing about stainless steel is that it doesn’t oxidize like the other base metals we’ve discussed so far.
 It’s also a preferred metal for masculine jewelry.
 Stainless steel wire is difficult to work with, though.
 It’s awfully hard on your hands.